 The Bucklebury Estate

 The Estate is situated in central Berkshire in the heart of the Pang Valley.
 The River Pang flows through the Estate.
-Currently it extends to approximately 1600 acres in the parishes of Bucklebury and Stanford Dingley and comprises of farms, forestry, residential and commercial property.
-It also owns Bucklebury Common.
+The Estate also owns Bucklebury Common.

 The Estate has a long tradition of woodland management.
 In addition, the Estate promotes conservation work notably on Bucklebury Common where large areas of heathland have been restored.